 Objectives of the Social Chair

-Kristina T. Gemayel, MD, Plastic Surgery
+Kristina T. Gemayel, DO, Plastic Surgery

 The chief resident liaison will be responsible for attending and overseeing chief resident meetings and relaying the information to RAC.
 Will also be a point of contact for various departmental chiefs throughout the year for program specific issues that arise.